 by John Lanchester

-Chronicling the history of Hong Kong in the 20th century, the ambitious story is told through the voices of four different characters; a young journalist from England, a Chinese refugee, a Catholic nun, and a man from England who arrives with nothing and end up owning his own hotel.
+Chronicling the history of Hong Kong in the 20th century, the ambitious story is told through the voices of four different characters; a young journalist from England, a Chinese refugee, a Catholic nun, and a man from England who arrives with nothing and ends up owning his own hotel.

 Their stories all intertwine, and the choices they make ultimately raise questions about integrity, responsibility, and compromise.